 - 9.3 Patrons who do not comply with Library policy or fail to cooperate with Library staff may be asked to leave the premises.
 The staff may summon Campus Police if a patron exhibits disruptive behavior as outlined in this policy, the Student Standard of Conduct, or the Los Rios District policies and regulations.

 - 9.4 Patrons can submit a Comments and Concerns form, available in the Learning Resources Division Office, to address issues of concern in the Library.
 The Dean reviews the form and contact the patron.

-A non-refundable processing fee of $10 will be charged if the item has had library tags or sticker removed.
-The replacement cost will be charged if, in the judgment of library staff, the item is so damaged that it has to be replaced.
+A replacement fee will be assessed if, in the judgment of library staff, an item is so damaged that it has to be replaced.

 Request a Fines Appeal Form from the Circulation Desk, fill it out with the details of your appeal, and attach supporting documents.
 The Appeals Committee will review your appeal and send a letter with their decision.
 If your appeal is denied, your academic and library record will be blocked until you pay your fines.
 The Appeals Committee Decision is final.

 - Clear and valid evidence that the material was returned on time; or

 - Clear and valid evidence that you were unable to renew or return items because of circumstances beyond your control.